Dr Carla Kennedy

 Biography

 Carla is a lecturer/researcher in Education with the School of Education/Arts/Community at Federation University, Victoria, Australia.
-Carla is currently teaching first and second year students in the Bachelor of Education.
+Carla is currently teaching professional experience units to undergraduate students in early childhood, primary and secondary education.
 Previously she held the position of Lecturer in Health and Society in the School of Psychology and Public Health at La Trobe University, Bundoora Campus teaching public health units to undergraduate and post graduate students.
-Her research using social inquiry has focused on health of school communities by investigating compassion, existing power and inequalities in schools.
+Her research using social inquiry has focused on school communities investigating compassion, existing power and inequalities in schools.
 By using social critical theory, Carla explicates how compassion in school communities can be made visible whilst identifying existing power structures and barriers.
 Critical reflection has been a pivotal interest in considering how school communities can incorporate a compassionate stance in relation to taboo subjects such as death, dying bereavement.
-Carla has extensive research and educational experiences in schools spanning twenty years, mentoring beginning teachers and leading school staff in program and policy development.
+Further research on post traumatic growth is of interest especially in regard to how factors such as social, nature and spiritual connections may contribute to this development.
+Carla has extensive research and educational experiences in schools, mentoring both pre service teachers and practicing teachers, leading school staff in program and policy development.

 Areas of expertise

-Carla has worked and published across a variety of areas.
-She has broad interests in the social and cultural life in schools which are demonstrated in the following publications.
-Carla’s research interests pertain to the following three categories:
+Carla has specific interests in the social and cultural life of communities and exploring the benefits of critical reflection which are demonstrated in the following publications.
+Carla’s research interests pertain to the following two categories:

 Research interests